 If you’ve tried to venture into clean beauty, you know it can be an irksome experience.
 You’re just learning things you should be avoiding (a list that seems never ending and evergrowing) and you’re ready to quit before you even start.
-I was there (still am a bit), but now I have a secret for how to find clean beauty brands!
+I was there (still am a bit), but now I have a secret for how to find clean beauty and non toxic makeup brands!

 Great.
 Easy and ready to go.
 So I’m looking for lotion in the local Sprouts with my apps open.
 A few items I find aren’t rated well and the other half weren’t found on the apps.
 CUSS WORDS.
 So I left the store without lotion and decided to deal with it at another time.

 I had this experience multiple times before I found a new tactic – I cheated!
 There is such a movement now (and there has been for a while) to focus on ingredients – mostly on what isn’t in the products you’re putting on your skin.

 Thankfully others have done the research and made into a business!
 As clean beauty has become more in demand, many retailers and brands have also started working toward better ingredients and a highlight of selling those brands in their stores.